Re-SorbThis page contains information on Re-Sorb for veterinary use.

 Oral rehydration is of particular value as it permits the livestock owner to start rehydration therapy at the initial signs of scours which, in many cases, will reduce the severity of the condition.
-Re-Sorb also provides the owner with a practical method of following up intravenous therapy.
+Re-Sorb (glucose, glycine, and electrolytes for oral solution) also provides the owner with a practical method of following up intravenous therapy.

 E. coli produces scours by secreting toxins in the small intestine.
 These toxins, while causing profuse secretion of water and electrolytes, have no effect on glucose/glycine absorption in the calf.5 When Re-Sorb is administered, the glucose/glycine along with the water and sodium are absorbed resulting in a net gain in water thereby correcting the dehydration.